 As shown in Table 10, in four of the eight comparisons, the probability estimates in the hindsight condition were higher than those in the foresight condition, demonstrating hindsight bias.
-In four of the eight sets of comparison, the differences in the probability estimates between the hindsight condition and the foresight condition were weaker.
+In the other four sets of comparison, the differences in the probability estimates between the hindsight condition and the foresight condition were weaker.